 Drugs that commonly cause or increase tinnitus -- these are largely ototoxins.

-Often people bring in very long lists of medications that have been reported, once or twice, to be associated with tinnitus.
+Often people bring in lists of medications that have been reported, sometimes just in a case report, to be associated with tinnitus.
 This unfortunate behavior makes it very hard to care for these patients -- as it puts one into an impossible situation where the patient is in great distress but is also unwilling to attempt any treatment.
-Specialists who care for patients with ear disease, usually know very well which drugs are problems (such as those noted above), and which ones are nearly always safe.
+Specialists who care for patients with ear disease, usually know which drugs are problems (such as those noted above), and which ones are nearly always safe.

 Miscellaneous causes of Tinnitus